PPL-IIITA/ppl-assignment-19abhi71/README.md

  ---

  ```
- After allocating boyfriends to all girls in the same order as given in the input, and after performing gifting to all girls as per     logic,log file would contain all gift details of gift exchanges between all couples.
+ After allocating boyfriends to all girls in the same order as given in the input, and after performing gifting to all girls as per     logic,log file would contain all gift details of gift exchanges between all couples.k is taken 3 in main.

-the best k happiest couples and the best k most compatible couples would be printed on the screen.
+The best k happiest couples and the best k most compatible couples would be printed on the screen.
  ```

  **Question 4**:
  ---

  ```
  Breakup would be performed after Valentines day of the least k happy couples.
-Assignment new (different) boyfriends to the girls who broke up.
+Assignment new (different) boyfriends to the girls who broke up.k is taken 3 in main.

  Terminal woul print k least happiest and k least compatible couples.
  ```